+The submission deadline for completed proposals is on or before:

+Monday August 18, 2014, 11:59 PM Mountain Standard Time

-The submission deadline for completed proposals is 11:59 p.m.
-(Mountain Standard Time) August 19, 2013.
-We anticipate making funding decisions by November 1, 2013.
-Projects may begin as early as January 1, 2014; the starting date may be negotiated.
+- We anticipate making funding decisions by early November 2014. - Projects may begin as early as January 1, 2015; the starting date may be negotiated.